On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

 \subsection{Literature}

-Here we put into perspective our framework by contrasting it with optimization and extrinsic approaches to semi-supervised learning, and by relating it to other methods for surrogate Bayesian inversion.
+Here we put into perspective our framework by contrasting it with optimization and extrinsic approaches to semi-supervised learning, and by relating it to other surrogate and approximate methods for Bayesian inversion.
 We also give some background on MCMC algorithms.